Best Croatian Islands To Visit

-Lošinj is known as the island of vitality and has a long history in health tourism.
+Lošinj is the island of vitality and has a long history in health tourism.
 This is primarily due to its mild Mediterranean climate.
-The island has a number of spas to pamper you, loads of hiking and cycling trails through woods, and plentiful clean beaches for you to relax on.
+The island has several spas to pamper you, loads of hiking and cycling trails through woods, and plentiful clean beaches for you to relax on.

-Mali Lošinj is full of interesting history and culture, so be sure to visit the Apoxymenos Museum and see the Bronze Apoxymenos found in the sea off the coast of Lošinj.
+Mali Lošinj is full of exciting history and culture, so be sure to visit the Apoxymenos Museum and see the Bronze Apoxymenos found in the sea off the coast of Lošinj.

 Best For Seclusion And Freedom

-Despite Zlarin’s small size and relative obscurity, it is certainly an island with dazzling beauty.
-It is known locally as the ‘Golden Island,’ because it’s really that eye-wateringly gorgeous!
-This small island is just off the mainland, separated by the Sibenik Channel and is mostly famous for its history of coral harvesting; there is even a Coral Museum where you can learn more about it.
+Despite Zlarin’s small size and relative obscurity, it is undoubtedly an island with dazzling beauty.
+It is known locally as the ‘Golden Island’ because it’s that eye-watering gorgeous!
+This small island is just off the mainland, separated by the Šibenik Channel, and is primarily famous for its history of coral harvesting; there is even a Coral Museum where you can learn more about it.

 Aside from coral, there is a lot of history in Zlarin, dating back to the 13th century.
-If however, you’re more about beaches and beauty, then Zlarin has it covered, and then some!
+If, however, you’re more about beaches and beauty, then Zlarin has it covered and then some!
 The long sandy beach is ideal for families who want to run free and explore, and the green background gives you that ‘castaway’ feel.
 You won’t find a lot of hotels on the island, though.
-Instead, there is wonderful private accommodation, which helps you get that home-away-from-home vibe to your break.
+Instead, there is excellent private accommodation, which helps you get that home-away-from-home vibe to your break.

 Best For Couples

-Mljet is a relaxing and stunningly beautiful island, which makes it ideal for a romantic break for two!
+Mljet is a relaxing and stunningly beautiful island, making it ideal for a romantic break for two!
 This gorgeous island is easily reached from Dubrovnik, perhaps as a day trip, and has numerous walk and cycle trails which lead you to romantic bays to enjoy.

-About a third of Mljet is a national park, and its here you can find two salt water lakes one of which has a little islet with a former Benedictine Monastery, which is now a cafe.
-Rent a kayak and spend the afternoon on the islet Melita for a wonderful afternoon.
+About a third of Mljet is a national park, and it’s here you can find two saltwater lakes, one of which has a little islet with a former Benedictine Monastery, which is now a cafe.
+Rent a kayak and spend the afternoon on the islet Melita for a beautiful afternoon.

 Best For Music Festivals

-Tisno on the island of Murter is one of the two major electronic music festival locations in Croatia.
-Over the summer months people flock to Tisno to attend such festivals as Suncebeat, Electric Elephant and Love International festivals.
-Aside from music, Murter is strikingly beautiful and you can easily do a day trip to the Kornati Islands from Murter.
+Tisno on the island of Murter is one of Croatia’s two major electronic music festival locations.
+Over the summer months, people flock to Tisno to attend such festivals as Suncebeat, Electric Elephant, and Love International festivals.
+Besides music, Murter is incredible, and you can easily make a day trip to the Kornati Islands from Murter.

 Best For Partying

-Zrce Beach on the island of Pag, is without a doubt one of the best Croatia party islands.
-Over summer, you have numerous festivals such as Hideout, Spring Break Europe and Sonus where tens of thousands of people from around the world descend on Zrce to see the worlds best DJs perform.
+Zrce Beach on the island of Pag is undoubtedly one of the best Croatia party islands.
+Over the summer, you have numerous festivals such as Hideout, Spring Break Europe, and Sonus, where tens of thousands of people from around the world descend on Zrce to see the world’s best DJs perform.

 Of course, the island is not all about Zrce.
 Pag Town itself has a more cultural, slow vibe and is certainly worth exploring.
 Be sure to try the award-winning Paški cheese while visiting the island.
-You can easily reach Pag from Zadar, as it is connected by a bridge.
+You can easily reach Pag from Zadar, as a bridge connects it.

 Best For Beaches

-Most of Croatia’s beaches are pebbly or rocky, but Rab is one of the few islands that has golden sandy beaches to enjoy.
-The most famous beach is Rajska or Paradise Beach, and this is where you will find the most visitors during the summer months, as well as families.
-On the other hand, the mountainous interior of the island is ideal for walking and exploring the landscapes.
+Most of Croatia’s beaches are pebbly or rocky, but Rab is one of the few islands with golden sandy beaches to enjoy.
+The most famous beach is Rajska or Paradise Beach, where you will find the most visitors during the summer months, as well as families.
+On the other hand, the island’s mountainous interior is ideal for walking and exploring the landscapes.
 The beaches, however, are the main pull.

 Europe’s Best Beach

-There are boats and ferries that sail every day to the island and it takes about 1.5 hours to arrive by catamaran from Zadar.
+Some boats and ferries sail daily to the island, and it takes about 1.5 hours to arrive by catamaran from Zadar.
 Silba has Mediterranean vegetation and many aromatic herbs, a perfect location to spend a vacation in untouched nature with a peaceful vibe.

-There are no roads for motorcycles or cars on the island; in fact, there is only one small car on the island that is used by the locals to transport things.
-If you after peace and quiet it doesn’t get much better than this!
+There are no roads for motorcycles or cars on the island; in fact, there is only one small car on the island that the locals use to transport things.
+If you are after peace, it doesn’t get much better than this!

 What To Do On Silba

 - Beach Day: Spend a day on one of many beautiful small beaches and bays, including pebble and sand beaches.
-Beaches to check out are Pocukmarak (the biggest beach on the south side, which also happens to contain a stone sarcophagus and two covers in the water that are around 1500 years old), Tratica, Carpusina and Sotorisce (the biggest and the most popular beach on Silba).
+Beaches to check out our Pocukmarak (the biggest beach on the south side, which also happens to contain a stone sarcophagus and two covers in the water around 1500 years old), Tratica, Carpusina, and Sotorisce (the biggest and the most popular beach on Silba).

-- Explore the Bays: Visit interesting bays, such as, Pernastica bay, which is the most beautiful Silba bay, Porat of Sv.
-Ante bay, the bay of Dobre Vode and the Nozdre bay.
+- Explore the Bays: Visit attractive bays, such as Pernastica bay, the most beautiful Silba bay, and Porat of Sv.
+Ante bay, the bay of Dobre Vode, and the Nozdre bay.

-- Sports and Recreation: There are many sport and recreation activities, including running in the woods, walking along the bays, and team sports such as volleyball, basketball, soccer or handball on Sotorišce beach.
-Additionally, visit the complex Mirta to try out table tennis or rent a small boat.
-For the more adventurous type, Silba is a great place for windsurfing.
+- Sports and Recreation: There are many sports and recreation activities, including running in the woods, walking along the bays, and team sports such as volleyball, basketball, soccer, or handball on Sotorišce beach.
+Additionally, visit the complex Mirta to try table tennis or rent a small boat.
+For the more adventurous type, Silba is an excellent place for windsurfing.

 - Gallery of Marija Ujević-Galetović: Visit the gallery of Marija Ujević-Galetović located in the center of Silba, designed as a park consisting of open original sculptures from different periods.

-- View the History: Visit many historical monuments and churches, including the impressing 19th century Toreta tower, which is known as the tower of love.
-When you climb up the tower you will be able to observe stunning views of the sea and the nearby islands of Olib and Premuda.
+- View the History: Visit many historical monuments and churches, including the impressing 19th-century Toreta tower, known as the tower of love.
+When you climb up the tower, you can observe stunning views of the sea and the nearby islands of Olib and Premuda.

 Island of Šolta